Bullying: School

 In 2016, in Canada, a North American legal precedent was set by a mother and her son, after the son was bullied in his public school.
 The mother and son won a court case against the Ottawa-Carleton District School Board, making this the first case in North America where a school board has been found negligent in a bullying case for failing to meet the standard of care (the "duty of care" that the school board owes to its students).
 Thus, it sets a precedent of a school board being found liable in negligence for harm caused to a child, because they failed to protect a child from the bullying actions of other students.
 There has been only one other similar bullying case and it was won in Australia in 2013 (Oyston v.
 St. Patricks College, 2013).

-Heterosexuality
+Gendered

 Sexual bullying is "any bullying behaviour, whether physical or non-physical, that is based on a person's sexuality or gender.
 It is when sexuality or gender is used as a weapon by boys or girls towards other boys or girls – although it is more commonly directed at girls.
 It can be carried out to a person's face, behind their back or through the use of technology."